lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

     3. The battery powering the car should be replaced every ~6 years(?).

 3. Fault tolerance
-    1. If the car takes more than 30 minutes(?) to complete a delivery, it must send a message to the server, and return to home base if possible, otherwise go idle.
+    1. If the car takes more than 10 minutes to reach its destination, it must go idle.
     2. The car should be able to complete 9 out of 10 deliveries.
     3. The car won't handle any unexpected shutdowns during deliveries.
     4. The car won't be able to operate on wet surfaces.